podchasova11/mobile-testing-interview-questions/README.md

 <img width="1313" alt="Screenshot 2023-02-17 at 4 21 59 PM" src="https://user-images.githubusercontent.com/70295997/219820379-63503d1c-de63-4d8f-b2bd-2c1b8477046b.png">

 I attach this file along with other supporting documentation to my bug report.
+Then, I clear the buffer with the <code>adb logcat -c</code> command.
+New logs start accumulating in the logcat buffer from this point on, until I clear them again.

 ## How do you use <code>adb bugreport</code> command to collect the logs?